 Call pstreambuf::status() after the process has exited.

-TODO add a "kill_in_dtor" member to streambuf so child killed in dtor, so throwing an exception doesn't hang in dtor if child still running.
+TODO add a "kill_in_dtor" member to pstreambuf so the child gets killed in the dtor, so throwing an exception doesn't hang in dtor if the child is still running.

 and/or exits then you must close the child process' stdin